Preserving today’s immune cells for a better tomorrow.

 Is CAR-T-Cell Transfer Therapy Effective?

-There have been some incredibly promising results in trials and treatments using the CART-T cell immunotherapy cancer procedure.
+There have been some incredibly promising results in trials & treatments using the CAR T-cell immunotherapy.
 For patients with acute lymphocytic leukemia, clinical trials have seen a full recovery of up to 92%.
-Other studies have reported an over 80% response rate for patients who fail chemotherapy and radiation treatments.
+Other studies have reported an over 80% response rate for patients who fail chemotherapy & radiation treatments.
 This is on top of the over 800 trials currently happening with CAR-T immunotherapy cancer therapy right now.